 The primary pedagogy for faculty at Capitol Technology University is the Active Learning model.
-The university believes strongly in a highly interactive, thinking, and hands-on experience for students in each class to the maximum extent possible.
+The university strongly believes in providing students with a highly interactive, thinking, and hands-on experience in each class to the maximum extent possible.

 It was two Missouri State professors, historian Charles Bonwell and psychologist James Eison, who coined the term "active learning."
 In their 1991 book on the subject, Active Learning: Creating Excitement in the Classroom, they offered this definition of the concept: "active learning involves students in doing things and thinking about the things they are doing."